Original post date: Feb 23, 2016

 Filing Articles of Dissolution in Ontario

-In Ontario, the Articles of Dissolution require a manual filing with the Province of Ontario.
-The availability to dissolve your corporation electronically does not yet exist however, we have established an easy online portal for you to provide the information for your dissolution and we will prepare the manual documentation to make the process as simple as possible so you can get on to other things in your life that matter.
+In Ontario, the Articles of Dissolution require an email filing with the Province of Ontario.
+The availability to dissolve your corporation electronically does not yet exist; however, we have established an easy online portal for you to provide the information for your dissolution and we will prepare the manual documentation to make the process as simple as possible so you can get on to other things in your life that matter.

 If you want step by step instruction on the process, please review:

-Form 10 Articles of Dissolution where the corporation has commenced business, we will ask for the following details for the filing
+Where the corporation has commenced business, we will ask for the following details for the filing:

 - Name of the corporation